mohamedatr1/SecVuln/SecVuln/README.md

 **Abort at any time:**

 ```
 Ctrl+C   →   graceful exit with [!]
 Scan interrupted by user.
 ```

 ---

 ## ⚙️ Configuration

 All behavior is controlled via **environment variables** — no code changes needed.
+Works identically on Linux, macOS, and Windows.

 ### Core Variables